mrtin42/mrtin42/README.md

 ***

-🔭 - currently working on [LondonTransit](https://www.londontransit.xyz/), a bot which integrates TfL service information with Discord - planning to do similar with more transport modes<br><br>
+🔭 - currently working on [LondonTransit](https://www.londontransit.xyz/), a bot which integrates TfL service information with Discord, [FORMALISER](https://formaliser.net), a backend for website contact forms, and numerous websites for individuals/communities - either in next.js or raw html<br><br>
 🧠 - fluent in (in order from best to least) JavaScript (mainly node.js), HTML, CSS and python<br><br>
 💡 - fun fact: i have insanely accurate memory of the entire london underground network. i can get you from A to B in no time. or at least thats what grandma says i can do...